mpoweredo/react-typescript-project-management-app/README.md

 ## About The Project

 This application has 3 main functionalities - Kanban board, calendar and progres summary page, also this contains auth system.
+I made this Project to summarize all my react and typescript skills.
+During this process I found out a few usefull libraries such as react-select, recharts, date-fns and react-beautiful-dnd and I also learned how to specify path aliases and avoid from relative path hell ```../../../```.

+#### Live demo: xyz

 ## Kanban